HilscherAutomation/netPI-netx-ethernet-lan/README.md

 Servicing the `cifx0` interface is only possible in the container it was created.
 It is not available to the Docker host or to any other containers started.

-Since netX network controller is a single resource a `cifx0` interface can only be created once at a time on netPI.
+Since netX network controller is a single resource a `cifx0` interface can only be created once (in one container) at a time on netPI.

 #### Driver, Firmware and Daemon